What we believe

-We know that in some countries, because children with special needs are seen without value, it can be difficult or even impossible to receive training and education.
+We know that children with special needs are seen without value in some countries.
+It can be difficult or even impossible to receive training and education.

-We believe that every life is valuable and every child has a purpose.
-Whether you would like to intern at Little Light House or have our team visit you, we want to provide you with the resources and training that you need to impact the children in your community.
+We believe that every life is valuable, and every child has a purpose.
+Whether you would like to intern at Little Light House or have our team visit you, we want to provide you with the resources and training you need to impact your community’s children.

 Together we will show the world that a diagnosis is not the measurement of a child’s success.